FakhriAiman09/Clinical-Calculator-Competency/README.md

    - SVM (75%) — classifies multiple-choice responses
 4. **Weighted average score** is stored in `form_results`
 5. **Google Gemini** generates a markdown-formatted narrative summary per student report
+6. **AI comment assistant** — raters can generate AI-polished rewrites of their open-text comments; the AI receives both the comment text and any selected checkbox options for context

 ### User Roles